anuragparashar26/DevJournal/README.md

 - npm package manager
 - MongoDB database (local or cloud)
 - Cloudinary account for image hosting

+## 🔒 Privacy: IP Salting

+For features like upvotes and comment rate-limiting, this blog does not store raw IP addresses.
+Instead, IPs are hashed with a secret salt before being saved to the database.
+This ensures user privacy while still allowing basic anti-abuse protections (such as one upvote per user/IP and comment rate-limiting).
+The salt is never exposed or stored in the database.

 ## 🚀 Getting Started